Overview

 resources

-The Department for International Trade (DIT) helps businesses export and grow into global markets, as well as helping overseas companies locate and grow in the UK.
 DIT’s network of trade advisors across the UK can help create a tailored export growth action plan, advise you on which markets are best for your business and put you in touch with contacts who can help you expand internationally.

 The China-Britain Business Council (CBBC) is the leading organisation helping UK companies grow and develop their business with China.
 CBBC provides advice, support and networking opportunities for companies at every stage of their China journey.